 Franklin Academy Palm Beach Gardens is a Candidate School* for the Middle Years Programme (MYP),.
 This school is pursuing authorization as an IB World School.
-These are schools that share a common philosophy—a commitment to high quality, challenging, international education that [School Name] believes is important for our students.
+These are schools that share a common philosophy—a commitment to high-quality, challenging, international education that Franklin Academy believes is important for our students.

 *Only schools authorized by the IB Organization can offer any of its four academic programmes: the Primary Years Programme (PYP), the Middle Years Programme (MYP), the Diploma Programme (DP), or the Career-related Programme (CP).
 Candidate status gives no guarantee that authorization will be granted.
-For further information about the IB and its programmes, visit www.ibo.org
+For further information about the IB and its programmes, click here to visit ibo.org

 The International Baccalaureate® (IB) Middle Years Programme (MYP) comprises eight subject groups:

 - Individuals & Societies